Unified Screw Threads (UNC/UNF/UNEF): Charts & Formulas

 To manufacture or measure a thread, one has to know the maximum and minimum permissible values of the basic dimensions.
 These values are calculated according to the thread class (See below).
 To understand classes, you first need to understand the terms Allowance (Sometimes referred to as deviation) and Tolerances.

-Thread Allowance and Tolerance
+Allowance Tolerance

 Definition of terms: